 Sometimes I like to allow for just a little bit of blur to convey the feel of motion.
-I love it and I think it adds more of a sense of motion!
+I love the look, and I think it adds more of a sense of motion!

 There are some instances where you would want a very slow shutter speed to allow for a lot of motion blur.
 For these kinds of photos you would need to use a tripod to avoid camera shake.
 As human beings, we are not able to stay 100% completely still while taking a picture.
 If your shutter speed goes any slower than 1/125th of a second, you start to see this camera shake motion and your pictures will be blurry.

-Here are some examples of the effects you can get if you leave your shutter open for a long time:
+Here are some examples of the effects you can get if you leave your shutter open for a long time –

 In these first images of a ride at the state fair, it is so awesome to see the path of the lights as they twirl!

-Keep in mind that leaving your shutter open for long periods of time will be letting a lot of light into your camera and you may get over-exposed images.
+- Leaving your shutter open for long periods of time will be letting a lot of light into your camera and you may get over-exposed images.
 You can compensate by closing up your aperture, or by shooting at night when there’s less light.

-Though I like to shoot completely in manual mode, an easier way to begin experimenting with your shutter speed setting is to use the TV mode (shutter speed priority mode) on your SLR camera dial.
+- Though I like to shoot completely in manual mode, an easier way to begin experimenting with your shutter speed setting is to use the TV mode (shutter speed priority mode) on your SLR camera dial.
 In TV mode you can determine your own shutter speed, and then the camera will automatically determine your aperture and ISO for you.
 Cool!